Local Development

 docker compose --profile frontend up -d

 The frontend and Backend are only started if docker compose is run with the profile full.
 If you want to develop locally it is sugessted to start docker compose without this profile and start those parts via your IDE.
-The .env
+The .env files for the frontend and backend are used when these services are deployed.
+If you start them via your IDE they are not used.

 ⚠ Note

 The frontend will not start successfully at the first start.
 This is because the keycloak is not yet fully set up when the frontend is started.
-The setup of the keycloak is complete when the container init-keycloak
+The setup of the keycloak is complete when the container init-keycloak is stopped again.
+The frontend can then be started afterward.

-have been started, the application can be accessed via http://localhost:8080.
-For authentication, use the user testleitung
+As soon as all services except init-* have been started, the application can be accessed via http://localhost:8080.
+For authentication, use the user testleitung with the password test.

 ⚠ Proxy note

-If a proxy is set up in the browser, please make sure that it does not resolve kubernetes.docker.internal
+If a proxy is set up in the browser, please make sure that it does not resolve kubernetes.docker.internal.

 Keycloak

-An admin user and a test user are created by init-keycloak
+An admin user and a test user are created by init-keycloak.
+You can change the configuration via the keycloak ui.

 configuration migration

 Realm, client user and other configuration should be done by the migration client.
-Its config files are located in keycloak\migration
+Its config files are located in keycloak\migration.
+The main file is keycloak-changelog.yml.
+It contains the list of migration files that should be applied.
+For more information check here.

 Postgres